Why Is My Hamster Biting the Cage? Causes & Easy Fixes

 • Deep bedding for burrowing

 Want to build a better hamster habitat?
-Check out our complete hamster care guide covering cage setup, enrichment, cleaning, and beginner care tips.
+Read our Complete Hamster Care Guide for Beginners for cage setup, enrichment ideas, cleaning schedules, and essential daily care tips.

 • One large wheel